dzeban/git-journal/README.md

 Setup journal for your git repo

-	git journal init
+	git journal init [journal dir]

-This will create "journal" directory inside your repo and add "journal" section to your repo config (not global, of course).
+This will create journal directory inside your repo and add "journal" section to your repo config (not global, of course).
+If you don't specify "journal dir" argument there will be created "journal" directory by default.

 "journal" directory is a git repo itself and it is not tracked by your parent repo, so you don't have to modify gitignore.